eric-himburg/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 ## Overview of the Project
-Specifically, they recommend adding the weather description to the weather data you’ve already retrieved in this module.
-Then, you'll have the beta testers use input statements to filter the data for their weather preferences, which will be used to identify potential travel destinations and nearby hotels.
-From the list of potential travel destinations, the beta tester will choose four cities to create a travel itinerary.
-Finally, using the Google Maps Directions API, you will create a travel route between the four cities as well as a marker layer map.
+Data from two different application programming interfaces or APIs was collected, filtered and displayed to help potential travelers decide on vacation destinations.
+A list of random cities around the world was generated using Python programming and weather information for each city was collected using OpenWeather API.
+The cities were filtered using a minimum and maximum temperature range inputed by a user.
+From the remaining cities, four cities close together were chosen as a vacation traveling destination.
+Lastly, the Google Maps Directions API was used to create a travel route between the four cities as well as a marker layer map.

+## Examples of Data Maps Created